-We need a nonpartisan COVID Commission now
+We Need a Nonpartisan COVID Commission Now

 Congress currently is considering eight proposals to establish a national COVID Commission.
 Such commissions routinely follow massively disruptive events in our nation’s life.
 Unfortunately, such congressionally chartered efforts seldom make much of an imprint on the future, which is their common mandate.
 This time perhaps that could change, if whichever bill wins out includes a roadmap for meaningful reform of our public health enterprise that, in so many ways, failed as COVID engulfed us.